adamsarpatki/hugoplate-adamsarpatki/content/english/privacy-policy/_index.md

 image: false
 toc: true
 draft: false
-sitemap:
+excludeFromSitemap: true
 changefreq: ""
-  disable: true
-  priority: -1
+priority: 0.0
 ---

 Sárpátki Ádám sole proprietor (hereinafter: **Data Controller**), as the operator of the website (hereinafter: **Website**) available under  [adamsarpatki.com](https://adamsarpatki.com) domain name, hereby publishes the information on data processing regarding the Website and the other services related to the Website.